 Reference: RG-502-2083 Aesthetics, Politics and Knowledge

-Principal investigator: Paulo Tiunhas / Maria Eugénia Vilela
+Principal researcher: Maria Eugénia Morais Vilela

-This Group deals with three core areas (Aesthetics, Politics and Theory of Knowledge) and comprises two subgroups: Aesthetics, Politics and Arts, coordinated by Eugénia Vilela, and Modes of Thought and Philosophical Systems, coordinated by Paulo Tunhas.
-It comprises three integrated researchers with nuclear CVs (Maria Eugénia Morais Vilela, Paulo Jorge Delgado Pereira Tunhas e Maria Manuela Barros) and three other integrated researchers (Diogo Frederico Lemos C. Alcoforado, Jorge Leandro Rosa, Rui Bertrand Baldaque Romão).
-The Group also counts with the collaboration of researchers who develop their PhD and Masters projects within the framework of its central thematic areas.
+The “Aesthetics, Politics and Knowledge Group” deals with three core areas: Aesthetics, Politics and Theory of Knowledge, and comprises two subgroups: “Aesthetics, Politics and Arts”, coordinated by Eugénia Vilela and “Modes of Thought and Philosophical Systems”, coordinated by Paulo Tunhas.
+It comprises three integrated researchers with nuclear CVs (Maria Eugénia Morais Vilela, Paulo Jorge Delgado Pereira Tunhas and Maria Manuela Oliveira Barros).
+The Group also counts with the collaboration of researchers from other groups and researchers who develop their PhD and Master projects within the framework of its central thematic areas.

-The upcoming research within the sub-group Aesthetics, Politics and Arts will focus on the intersection between the philosophical work and three central areas: Aesthetics, Contemporary Political Philosophy and Arts.
-The aim is to build a body of thought that considers the political contemporary space in a reciprocal nature relation with action, gesture, production and the emerging points of sensibility within the real.
+The “Aesthetics, Politics and Arts” sub-group focused on the intersection between philosophical work and three central areas: Aesthetics, Contemporary Political Philosophy and Arts.
+Its aim consisted in developing a body of thought that considers the political contemporary space in a reciprocal relation with the philosophical notions of action, gesture, production and the emerging points of sensibility within the real.

-The Modes of Thought and Philosophical Systems subgroup will focus on three different but interconnected topics.
-The first one concerns the centrality of the question "What is thinking?" to philosophical enquiry, dealing with such themes as intentionality, consciousness, language, logic, the relation of thought to the external world, neurophysiology, artificial intelligence, transcendental arguments, categorial frameworks, imagination, representation, desire and intuitive knowledge.
-The second refers to the ways thinking develops itself into different modes related to different objects of thought.
+The “Modes of Thought and Philosophical Systems” subgroup focused on three different but interconnected topics.
+The first topic concerns the centrality of the question "What is thinking?" to philosophical enquiry, dealing with themes such as intentionality, consciousness, language, logic, the relation of thought to the external world, neurophysiology, artificial intelligence, transcendental arguments, categorial frameworks, imagination, representation, desire and intuitive knowledge.
+The second topic refers to the ways thinking develops itself into different modes related to different objects of thought.
 There are three very general types of objects which are the subject of philosophical investigation: nature, beauty and ethics/politics.
 Modes of thought are built upon the very specificity of these objects.
 Our main research interest concerns the ontological criteria that underlie different forms of akribeia in the relation of thought to its objects.
-These different forms of akribeia are connected to three different epistemological concepts: proof (in the case of the objects of natural sciences), self-evidence (regarding aesthetical experiences) and argumentation (on ethical and political matters).
-The third topic deals with the relations the modes of thought entertain amongst themselves, particularly in the context of philosophical systems.
-Philosophical systems are experiments on the absolute fulfillment of the whole space of thought through the articulation of modes of thought stimulated by different objects of thought.
-Many philosophical systems, from the Stoics to Kant and the post-kantian heritage (e.g., Cassirer and Husserl), provide precious material to this kind of study.
+These different forms of akribeia are connected to three different epistemological concepts: proof (in the case of the objects of natural sciences), self-evidence (regarding aesthetic experiences) and argumentation (on ethical and political matters).
+The third topic deals with the relations the modes of thought entertain among themselves, particularly in the context of philosophical systems.
+Philosophical systems are experiments on the absolute fulfilment of the whole space of thought through the articulation of modes of thought, stimulated, in its turn, by different objects of thought.
+Many philosophical systems, from the Stoics to Kant and the post-Kantian heritage (e.g., Cassirer and Husserl), provide precious material to this kind of study.